-126. Prior to the last day of the third month following the end of the financial year in each year a Divisional Advisory Committee shall elect from among its members a Divisional President and a Divisional Deputy President for the ensuring year.
-Each person so elected shall hold office for one year commencing on the first day of the fourth month following the end of the financial year next following.
-All such elections shall be conducted in such manner as may be prescribed by the By-Laws.
+126. Prior to the last day of the third month following the end of the financial year in each year a Divisional Advisory Committee shall elect from among its Members a Divisional President and a Divisional Deputy President for a two-year term.
+The terms of office shall be counter cyclical to the terms of office of Board Directors for that Division.
+The cycle of the terms of office of Divisional Office Bearers shall be prescribed by the Board of Directors.
+The terms of office commence at the conclusion of the Annual General Meeting of the Institute.
+All such elections shall be conducted in such manner as may be prescribed by the By-Laws including transitional provisions to enable the effective establishment of the Council of Divisional Presidents and to determine the counter-cyclical terms of office.
+Divisional Presidents shall assume the ex-officio role on the Council of Divisional Presidents.
+The conduct of the Council of Divisional Presidents shall be regulated by the By-Laws.